November 20, 2020

 Detailed objectives

-Ariane 5 thus offers the versatility to loft all kinds of payload into different Earth orbits, from small satellites weighing less than 1 tonne to heavy payloads of up to 20 tonnes, as well as 6 tonnes to the Earth-Moon and Earth-Sun Lagrange points (as it did for the Herschel and Planck telescopes).
+Ariane 5 thus offered the versatility to loft all kinds of payload into different Earth orbits, from small satellites weighing less than 1 tonne to heavy payloads of up to 20 tonnes, as well as 6 tonnes to the Earth-Moon and Earth-Sun Lagrange points (as it did for the Herschel and Planck telescopes).

 Programme history

-Ariane 5 was designed to evolve in line with new market needs and technical innovations.
-Two distinct evolution programmes—Ariane 5 Evolution, initiated in 1995, and Ariane 5 Plus in 1998—thus gave rise to new variants of the launcher, bringing performance gains for launches into geostationary transfer orbit.
 Ariane 5 Evolution sought to enhance the performance of the lower composite (with Vulcain 2, a more powerful engine for Ariane 5 ECA’s cryogenic stage, and a lighter structure for the two solid boosters).
 Ariane 5 Plus focused on the power and versatility of the upper stage (HM-7B engine for Ariane 5 ECA).

-Credits: ESA/Stephane Corvaja, 2016.
+Versatile heavy-lift launchers for Europe - Credits: ESA/Stephane Corvaja, 2016.

 • G (Generic): the generic variant of Ariane 5, operated commercially for 13 launches between 1996 and 2003.